Magical Places in Manhattan

 This Tribeca hotel welcomes guests with retro marquee letters that say “ROXY,” a tall pedestal clock, and a cobblestone plaza for seasonal outdoor dining beneath black Venice umbrellas.
 The lobby doubles as the Roxy Bar, a jazz venue serving American fare and craft cocktails.
 There’s also a small coffee shop, an oyster bar, the exclusive Paul’s Cocktail Lounge, and an underground cinema running independent films.
 Beside the cinema is the entrance to The Django, a cave-like jazz venue modeled after Paris nightclubs.
 It’s a great date night spot worth multiple visits.
 The nearest subway station is Canal St on the A/C/E trains and Franklin St on the 1 train.

-Right outside the 72nd St station is a luxury residential building that looks stunningly out of place in the Upper West Side.
+Right outside the 72nd St Station on the 1/2/3 trains is a luxury residential building that looks stunningly out of place in the Upper West Side.
 Built in 1902, this breathtaking building is known for its Beaux-Arts design with a limestone and brick exterior and balustrade balconies.
-It features 13 stories and 57 units with most apartments being priced at several million dollars.
+It features 13 stories and 57 units, with most apartments being priced at several million dollars.
 The building is unfortunately not open to the public, but you can take a look at the historic landmark plaque by the gated entrance.
 After you visit, walk just a block uptown to the Ansonia, a similarly designed residential building with a rich history.

 14. Washington Mews